Particular/docs.particular.net/nservicebus/hosting/windows-service.md

 ### Single use NuGet

 This is a "single use NuGet".
-So it after install, and adding code to your project, it will remove itself.
+So it after install, and adding code to the project, it will remove itself.
 Since it is single use there will never be any "upgrade", this is a "use and then own the code" approach.

 ### For new self hosting applications